Stuart-Mouse/lead-sheets/notes.md

     reducing allocations in stack frame for temporary values still require space in stack frame when we coerce to an Any in an assignment or declaration

-Now that we aren't just pushing all aggregates by pointer, we have some new problems
-    the first problem was to do with implicit referencing, but I think I fixed that but the second problem (which is actually preventing me from fully testing the first problem's solution) is that we really need some distinct flags to communicate that some node should push its value indirectly and this should not be directly related to whether or not the value is an lvalue for instance, in dot expressions, we only need the base pointer for the struct whose member we are accessing and thus we should only push the pointer to the struct rather than pushing the whole ass thing I think for now we can just test fixing this case by marking such nodes with .IS_LVALUE but as soon as this gets sorted out we should change the name of this flag to communicate the actual semantics better
-        PUSH_BY_POINTER (and thus also pop by pointer i guess)

 ## IMGUI menu for showing AST node structure